Understanding self-confidence: What it is and how to recognise It

 Image

 In life coaching, confidence plays a pivotal role in how clients approach goals, overcome obstacles, and envision their future.
-We have to believe we'll be ok at having a go in creating what we want our lives to look like.
+We have to believe we'll be ok at having a go at creating what we want our lives to look like.
 Otherwise, we don't try.
 We then stay stuck.

 Self-confidence is often described as the belief in your ability to succeed or handle challenges.
-But self-confidence isn’t just about thinking you can achieve something—it’s also about trusting yourself, valuing your worth, and feeling comfortable in your own skin.
+But self-confidence isn’t just about thinking you can achieve something; it’s also about trusting yourself, valuing your worth, and feeling comfortable in your own skin.

 It's about trusting that you'll be OK to handle the outcome regardless of what happens.
 There is an internal assurance that you can rely on your own abilities, decisions, and judgment.
 It’s not about being perfect or having all the answers, but rather about believing you can face challenges and handle life’s uncertainties.